antxxxx/doc_test/docs/_posts/2012-12-24-delete-a-thing.md

 ---
 category: Stuff
 path: '/stuff/:id'
-title: 'Delete a thing'
+title: 'Delete a test thing'
 type: 'DELETE'

 layout: nil
 ---

-This method allows the user to post a new thing to his stuff.
+This method allows the user to post a new test thing to his stuff.

 ### Request